Gap between quantum theory based on real and complex numbers is arbitrarily large

-In this work, we compare two different descriptions of quantum theory.
-One of them is the widely accepted formulation of it based on complex Hilbert spaces, which we refer to as complex quantum theory (CQT).
+In this work, we adopt this perspective to compare two formulations of quantum theory: the standard one based on complex Hilbert spaces, referred to as complex quantum theory (CQT), and an alternative one based on real Hilbert spaces, known as real quantum theory (RQT).
 The need for using somewhat "unphysical" complex numbers in physical theories has always been the subject of intense debate.
-In particular, in the case of quantum theory there have been attempts since its conception to prove that quantum-theoretical predictions can be explained in terms of quantum theory based on real Hilbert spaces, which we refer to as Real Quantum Theory (RQT) \cite{real1, real2}.
-In the simple case of a single system acting on a finite-dimensional Hilbert space, one can always reproduce any quantum correlations in a real Hilbert space of twice the dimension.
-Similarly, it was also shown in \cite{real2} that all correlations obtained in the Bell scenario, which involves composite Hilbert spaces, can be simulated using RQT.
+In the case of quantum theory, there have been attempts since its inception to prove that quantum-theoretical predictions can be described with real numbers \cite{real1, real2}.
+In the simplest case of a single system acting on a finite-dimensional Hilbert space, one can always reproduce any quantum correlations in a real Hilbert space of twice the dimension.
+Then, any correlations obtained in a Bell scenario, involving composite Hilbert spaces, can be simulated using RQT \cite{real2}.